VGP/vgp-tools/README.md

 X <int:na> <int:a>n                  optional list of alignment objects providing evidence for the break
 ```

 The B line indicates a potential break.
 The meaning is that the break is to the right of position *seq_a* and to the left of position *seq_b*, so if the breakpoint is known exactly then *seq_b* = *seq_a* + 1.
-In practice scaffolding programs typically can only localise possible breaks to a wider interval.
+In practice most scaffolding programs typically can only localise possible breaks to a wider interval.

 The Q and X lines have the same interpretation as in .jns files.
 For completeness we repeat this information here again.